-It is possible to increase cement replacement to 30% and to create a blended hydraulic cement.
-Such cements have been used commercially for many years but are only coming of age as a focus is increasingly placed on the CO2 performance of cement and low carbon concrete.
-Opus BCM is a natural intermediary between SCM and alternative cement chemistry.
-It uses our Opus SCM as part of a blended hydraulic cement that allows us to achieve expected performance with 30-60% less Portland cement than a traditional concrete.
+With modification to OPUS SCM and use of performance enhancing additives, it is possible to increase cement replacement up to 40%.
+This high replacement level goes beyond the replacement levels traditionally possible with fly ash.
+The high replacement levels also open opportunity to create a blended hydraulic cement.
+Such blended cements have been used commercially for many years but are only coming of age as a focus is increasingly placed on the CO2 performance of cement and low carbon concrete.
+OPUS BCM is a natural intermediary between SCM and alternative cement chemistry.

 With decarbonization as a new goal of the cement industry, it no longer makes sense to manufacture cement in the traditional way with limestone as the main ingredient.
 Every pound of limestone releases almost half a pound of CO2 when burned for Portland cement, not to mention the CO2 emissions resulting from using fossil fuel heat to drive this reaction.
 Terra understood early on that to achieve anything close to carbon neutrality, it is much simpler to avoid releasing CO2 by changing the feedstock and pursuing alternative binder chemistries.